giacomodeliberali/ICT-infrastructure/README.md

 ## Functional programming

 Has become so popular also because of its nature: its pure functions can easily computed in a parallel system (no storage so no necessity of locks).
-It's an event based programmuing: pass a function when something appens.
+It's an event based programming: pass a function when something appens.
 In Object Oriented languages it's more complicated cause we have interfaces, event listeners...

 ## Memory Hierarchy